 You can establish connections manually using Windows and Mac OS X computers, but it is a hassle for the clients, and the customer feel that the process is a major pain.
 Manual jobs are not good for business when you have customers on the other end with little to no technical knowledge.

-It isn’t common for software companies to connect to the computer remotely 25 times a day, and you cannot enter credentials 25 times a day to assist your clients dealing with the problems.
+It isn’t common for software companies to connect to the computer remotely 25 times a day, and you cannot enter credentials 25 times a day to assist your clients in dealing with the problems.

 It is one of the contributing reasons, why we have remote desktop connection managers in the web market.